 The effect is similar to case reports where, after a single dose of psilocybin mushrooms, people report changing long-ingrained behaviors, including addictions.

 There is also a pharmacological connection to mushrooms.
 Cobra venom contains Tryptophan (see 1 and 2), which is chemically similar to Psilocybe, the psychedelic compound in mushrooms.
-The figure below is from a paper that reports a way to synthesize Psilocybe from Tryptophan in five steps.
-And note that even without processing, snake venom can cause hallucination3.
+The figure below is from a paper that reports a five-step synthesis of Psilocybe from Tryptophan.
+Note that even without processing, snake venom can cause hallucination3.

 Now, I’m not saying snake venom is the best psychedelic, nor that apples are sufficient if you get bit by a snake (see a doctor!).
 But it does stand to reason that venom would be the first psychedelic humans experimented with given that it literally finds us.
 As for the apples, they may be enough to take the edge off, in a pinch.
 Folk remedies for snake bites are effective.

 In perhaps the most well-known story on earth, a snake tempts woman with knowledge, often depicted as an apple.
 These themes are not limited to Genesis.
 The life of Heracles is defined by conflicts with women and snakes.
 Like many others, he is the bastard son of Zeus.
 In a bid to appease Hera, his father’s legitimate wife, his name is given to mean “[he] who is glorified through Hera.”
 This didn’t work.
 In his infancy, she sends two venomous serpents to his crib, which he dispatches.
 When he has grown Hera curses him with madness.
 Under this spell, he kills his wife and children.